Himlung Expedition

 Accommodation

-Accommodation during Himlung Expedition
+Accommodation during the Himlung Expedition

 During the Himlung Expedition, accommodation varied depending on the location and altitude of the trek.
 Here's a breakdown: